Cherry Truffles Heuchera Plants

 In Your Garden Design

 The Dolce series is made up of average-sized varieties that behave beautifully in a container - of course, they are happy to grow in a border as well.
 Grow at the front, with golden hostas and Japanese grass, or in a pot of a contrasting colour to make a statement.
 Also team up with hellebores for winter and astilbes for summer.
-Would look striking with Lupin Masterpiece behind a Euphorbia amygdaloides 'Purpurea'.
+Would look striking with Lupins behind a Euphorbia amygdaloides 'Purpurea'.
 Contrast with white bedding plants or perennials.